John Costanza: Biography

 Costanza began his career in 1965, working as Joe Kubert's assistant on the syndicated newspaper strip Tales of the Green Berets.
 Costanza soon started to work for comic books, both as an artist and a letterer.
-He started out with contributing to DC titles like G.I.
+He started out with contributing to DC titles such as G.I.
 Combat and House of Mystery in the period 1968-1971.
 He began freelancing for Marvel (exclusively as a letterer) in 1972, at first under the alias Jon Costa.
-He would soon become one of the company's premier letterers, working on flagship titles such as Fantastic Four and The Amazing Spider-Man, and lettering special projects such as the Stan Lee/Jack Kirby Silver Surfer novel (Silver Surfer: The Ultimate Cosmic Experience) published by Fireside Books in 1978.
+He would soon become one of the company's premier letterers, working on flagship titles such as Fantastic Four and The Amazing Spider-Man, and lettering special projects such as the Stan Lee/Jack Kirby Silver Surfer graphic novel, Silver Surfer: The Ultimate Cosmic Experience, published by Fireside Books in 1978.

 During the 1970s he produced comics with Warner Bros.'
 Looney Tunes/Merrie Melodies characters for Western Publishing.

-For Marvel in 1980s, Costanza drew comics with Heathcliff, the Get Along Gang, and Hugga Bunch.
+For Marvel's Star Comics line in the 1980s, Costanza drew such series as Heathcliff, The Get Along Gang, and The Hugga Bunch.

 In the 1990s, he returned to Warner Bros. comics, this time for DC's Looney Tunes and Animaniacs titles.
-He also did stories with Roger Rabbit and Mickey Mouse for Walt Disney Studios.
+He also drew stories featuring Roger Rabbit and Mickey Mouse for Disney Comics.
 Costanza has also drawn issues of Matt Groening's The Simpsons comics.